lzharif/100-days-of-code/log.md

 **Today's Progress**: Today I added some code for Cidar (Citra Darah) so it can classify new White Blood Cells type named 'Stab'

 **Thoughts:** Looks like documentation is a core thing in every coding project..

+### Day 21: January 18, 2018

+**Today's Progress**: Today I have done creating a method for calculating quiz result.
+However, it's much easier for me to implement the quiz activity using fragment.

+**Thoughts:** There are so many possible ways to reach our destination.